upsidedownlabs/Chords-Web/README.md

     - [X] **Raspberry Pi Pico Support**: Release Raspberry Pi Pico support for Chords.
 It works seamlessly with the new Heart BioAmp Candy.
 Share your favorite board in the comments, and we'll aim to include it in future updates.
     - [X] **Arduino Nano Support** Add support for Nano board which supports up to 8 channels.

-- **User Interface** : Improved user inteface.
+- **User Interface** : Improved user inteface by following changes:
-    - [X] **Channel Selection**: Visualize specific channels available in popover, 16-Channel Support Enabled based on hardware.
+    - [X] **Channel Selection**: Display the available channels in a popover, showing a total of 16 channels.
+However, the number of enabled channels will be based on the connected board.
-    - [X] **Zoom Slider**: Add support for the Arduino Giga R1 board with its 16-bit ADC, offering a range of 0 to 65,535.
+    - [X] **Zoom Slider**: Adjust zoom to focus on data points or view an overall plot.
-    - [X] **Time-Base Slider**: Release Raspberry Pi Pico support for Chords.
-It works seamlessly with the new Heart BioAmp Candy.
-Share your favorite board in the comments, and we'll aim to include it in future updates.
+    - [X] **Time-Base Slider**: Customize the time duration for displaying data per frame, with options ranging from 1 to 10 seconds.

 ## Contributors